 This is the kind of book that Amazon created Acceptable condition for: a usable book with heavy cosmetic wear.
 Case closed.

-Example of a book too damaged to be listed as Acceptable
+Example of a book too bad to be listed as Acceptable

 This is an example of a book that I wouldn’t sell at all.
 It’s too damaged to even be listed as Acceptable.